Measuring violence and emergent hostility in ongoing civil wars using reimbursed mobile phone surveys

 - Quantifying change over time: Interpreting time-varying effects in duration analyses – published by Political Analysis

-- Bootstrap pointwise confidence intervals for covariate-adjusted survivor functions in the Cox model – revise and resubmit
+- Bootstrap pointwise confidence intervals for covariate-adjusted survivor functions in the Cox model – forthcoming

 Disaggregating the relationship between mediation and conflict intensity